 With all technology, experience can reveal aspects that could be improved and provide suggestions for new innovations.
 In addition, one always hopes that experience in the field validates the design decisions that were made during the course of development.
-Although FARGOS/VISTA is a young technology, it benefits in a variety of ways from the experience obtained by its predecessor.
+Although FARGOS/VISTA is no longer a young technology, it benefited in a variety of ways from the experience obtained by its predecessor.

 Outside of a purely academic environment, the opportunity to measure the effort required by distinct development approaches is rare, simply because justifying the expense of two (or more) separate development efforts having the same goal is difficult.
 In an ideal world, the work would be done once at minimal cost, be bug free and engineered to accept future enhancements without requring a redesign.
 It is probably an understatement to assert that this ideal state of affairs is sometimes not achieved in software development efforts.